 - Meeting for status across all software components

 Magma strives to operate under an open governance model that encourages contribution and participation from all interested organizations and developers.
-Technical decisions are made by technical contributors and a representative Technical Committee.
+Technical decisions are made by technical contributors and a representative Technical Steering Committee, as detailed in the project Technical Charter.
 The community is committed to diversity, openness, and encouraging new contributors and leaders to rise up.

 Anyone can become a Contributor by submitting code to the project and having that code accepted through the project’s review process.
 A Contributor is someone who has had code merged within the last 12 months.
-Contributors are eligible to vote in the Technical Committee elections.
 Contributors have access to propose and review code but not merge the code into repos of the project.

-A Maintainer has the ability to merge code into the project.
-Maintainers are active Contributors and participants in the project.
-In order to become a Maintainer, you must be nominated and approved by the established Maintainers.
+A Committer has the ability to merge code into the project.
+Committers are active Contributors and participants in the project.
+In order to become a Committer, you must be nominated and approved by the established Committers.
 Within the project, sub-components may decide to have additional requirements for the review of code in their repos.

 Code review process

-All pull requests require 2 approvals from maintainers for commits as a starting point.
+All pull requests require 2 approvals from committers for commits as a starting point.
 Sub groups can evolve this based on what works.

-Maintainers must be nominated and approved by established maintainers through a simple majority with no existing maintainer objecting.
+Committers must be nominated and approved by established committers through a simple majority with no existing committer objecting.

-The initial Technical Committee (TC) is comprised of 3 members who are responsible for architectural decisions and making final decisions if Maintainers cannot come to an agreement.
-The initial members will will develop and approve governance rules and proceudres for the project.
-The initial TC will also define rules for additional TC membership, with a goal of moving to an elected TC membership within 24 months.
-Once elections begin, the elections will be staggered so that only a portion of the TC seats is up for election in each cycle.
+The Technical Steering Committee (TSC) is comprised of 5 members who are responsible for architectural decisions and making final decisions if the Committers cannot come to an agreement.
+The TSC will will develop and approve additional governance rules and proceudres for the project, as detailed in the Technical Charter.

 Any individual may hold multiple roles simultaneously such as being a Maintainer and a member of the TC.